Release process¶

 branch,

-and update the release
+and update the current

-variable in docs/conf.py,
+variable in lib/versions.nix:

 Example